true-myth/true-myth/README.md

 console.log(unsafelyUnwrap(updated).desc);  // ["this", " ", "is a string", "."]
 ```

-In other words: you *must* use other tools along with True Myth if you're doing
+In other words: you *must* use other tools along with True Myth if you're going
-want to do mutation on objects you've wrapped.
-True Myth will work quite nicely
+to mutate objects you're wrapping in `Maybe` or `Result`.

-with [lodash], [Ramda], [Immutable-JS], etc., so you can use whatever tools you
+True Myth will work quite nicely with [lodash], [Ramda], [Immutable-JS], etc.,
-like to handle this problem
+so you can use whatever tools you like to handle this problem.

 [Immutable-JS]: http://facebook.github.io/immutable-js/